bruno78/reading-earthquake-data/README.md

 ## Brief description of packages

 * **earthquakeMap**
   Contains the class EarthQuakeMap used to display earthquake data related to the location.
-It also prints to the console the number of earthquakes by country and the total number of earthquakes in land and earthquakes in the ocean
+It also prints to the console the number of earthquakes by country and the total number of earthquakes in land and earthquakes in the ocean.
   <div><img src="https://cdn.rawgit.com/bruno78/reading-earthquake-data/da545a82/data/total-num-earthquakes.png" alt="display of total number of earthquakes"/></div>
 * **filter**
   Contains several filters methods provided by an interface Filter to filter data for analysis.